 Please see the earnings release we distributed earlier this morning for a detailed review of our business unit financial results in the quarter.

-Our year-to-date 2014 free cash flow included the following factors:
+Our 2014 free cash flow included the following factors:

 Investing cash outflows included: